-With formal training in art along with a construction background Drew made a living combining his skills by becoming an architectural draftsman.
-Drafting was a way of drawing every day and conveying 3 dimensional objects in 2 dimensional from.
-He created building elevations, floor plans to detailed installation layouts of electrical work.
+With formal training in art, along with a construction background, Drew made a living combining his skills by becoming an architectural draftsman.
+Drafting was a way of drawing every day and conveying 3 dimensional objects in 2 dimensional form.
+He created building elevations, and floor plans to detailed installation layouts of electrical work.
 Hand drafting eventually developed into computer aided design and his pencil was laid to rest.
 Drew became proficient at computer aided design and had a prosperous career.

-Later he continued his education at the Continuing Education Department of the Pennsylvania Academy of Fine Arts.
+Later he continued his education at the Continuing Education Department of the Pennsylvania Academy of Fine Arts under Prof. Jill Rupinski and Prof. Joseph Sweeney.
 Through studio and plein air classes his focus became primarily on landscape, using pastels for their immediacy and rich color.

 His work is inspired by many different artists: John Constable, Vincent Van Gogh, Giovanni Boldini, Piet Mondrian, Mark Rothco, Fairfield Porter, George Inness, Wolfe Kahn and Ives Klein, to name a few.